 Author: Hans Royal helps the largest institutions and corporations transition to renewable wind energy.

 As of May 2016, 28 corporations had publicly announced that they have entered into long-term offsite renewable power purchase agreements (PPAs).
-As an increasing number of diversified corporations are entering into these contracts in order to realize both the financial and environmental benefits, it begs the question – why wind?
+As an increasing number of diversified corporations are entering into these contracts in order to realize the benefits, it begs the question – why wind?

 State of the Industry